bkw777/pdd.sh/README.md

 If you don't supply any command on the commandline, the script runs in interactive mode where you enter the same commands at a "TPDD($mode)>" prompt.

+Multiple commands may be given at once, seperated by ';', either on the commandline to send an entire sequence and exit, or given manually at the interactive mode prompt.
+For instance, to issue a command and read the return all in one go.

 There is no help yet.
 Just look at do_cmd() in the code and go from there.

 # Examples